Grandma’s Orange Rolls

 - Knead on a lightly floured surface until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Meanwhile, in a small bowl, combine filling ingredients; set aside.

 - Punch dough down; divide in half.
-Roll each half into a 15-in. x 10-in. rectangle.
-Spread half the reserved filling on each rectangle.
+Roll each half into a 15x10-in. rectangle.
+Spread half the filling on each rectangle.
 Roll up, jelly-roll style, starting with a long end.
 Cut each into 15 rolls.

-- Place in two greased 11-in. x 7-in. baking pans.
+- Place, cut side down, in two greased 11x7-in. baking pans.
 Cover and let rise until doubled, about 45 minutes.

 - Bake at 375° for 20-25 minutes or until lightly browned.
-In a small bowl, combine the confectioner's sugar, butter, extract and enough milk to achieve desired consistency; spread over warm rolls.
-Yield: 2-1/2 dozen.
+In a small bowl, combine the confectioners' sugar, butter, extract and enough milk to achieve desired consistency; spread over warm rolls.

 Delicious!
 Everyone raves about these rolls and wants the recipe.